Dave Valentin, Grammy-Winning Latin Jazz Flute Master, Dies At 64

 “Three weeks later, I went to her and played it,’ he continued.
 ‘I knew I had her!
 She said, “I’ve been taking lessons for three years and you come in here in three weeks and play like that?
 Don’t ever talk to me again!”

-” ‘I lost the girl, but kept the flute.’ “
+” ‘I lost the girl, but kept the flute.'”

 After graduating from the High School of Music and Art, Valentin was mentored by legendary jazz flutist Hubert Laws.
 He then studied at Bronx Community College before working as a music teacher.

-“I taught seventh-, eighth- and ninth-grade music for three years in the South Bronx,” Dave said.
+“I taught seventh, eighth, and ninth grade music for three years in the South Bronx,” Dave said.
 “I had a jazz band and taught them how to play, so when they graduated they were ready.”

 For several years Dave Valentin served as musical director for bandleader Tito Puento, who also happens to be his childhood idol, and then toured with Manny Oquendo’s conjunto group Libre.